parallelvirtualcluster/pvc/docs/manuals/api.md

 Return a JSON document containing information about all active DHCP leases in virtual network with description `<network>`.

-If `limit` is specified, return a JSON document listing all active DHCP leases with MAC addresses matching `limit` as fuzzy regex.
+If `limit` is specified, return a JSON document containing information about all active DHCP leases with MAC addresses matching `limit` as fuzzy regex.

 If `flag_static` is specified, only return static DHCP leases.